jaredmcgrath/LikeCompiler/Documentation.md

 TODO: Write this after finalizing the implementation

+## Statement Sequences
+`IfStmt` was revised to call the modified `Block` rule rather than the old `Statement` rule.
+This is because the `Statement` and `Block` rule from Pascal were combined and revised to form the `Block` rule.
+The new `Block` rule is called after emitting `sThen` to a) enclose the declarations and statements with `sBegin` and `sEnd` and to b) parse the declarations and statements within the if block.
+This allows the semantic phase to believe it is still handling regular PT while allowing for multiple statements and declarations in a single block, unlike in PT Pascal.

 ## Else-if

 Else-if clauses were implemented by revising the `IfStmt` rule to recognize the 'elseif' token.
 No new semantic tokens were used - it was implemented to output a token stream equivalent to nested if statements.
+The choice block is nested within a loop to allow for chained else-if clauses - which are allowed in the Like language.

 An `elseif`, `end` and default option were added to the selection block. `elseif` was added to recognize the new Like way of forming if statements.
 If the input token is an `elseif`, an `sElse` token is emitted, the `Block` rule is called, and the `IfStmt` rule is recursively called.
 This is similar to a nested if statement, with the `sElse` token representing the outer else enclosing an inner if that will be emitted by calling `IfStmt` recursively.
 The `Block` rule is called to emit the begin and end semantic tokens, to enclose the simulated if statement that will be parsed by the recursive call to `IfStmt` immediately after.
 This is shown below: